Charley Fox: Legacy

 Fourteen of Fox's planes were judged to be no longer usable after returning from missions due to excessive damage from enemy fire.

 Charles Fox was noted as an educator of youth and spokesperson for veterans.
 He founded Torch Bearers, a non-profit organization aimed at educating young people about Canadian military exploits.
 He regularly took on speaking engagements to keep veterans' stories alive and fought with school boards to ensure Remembrance Day ceremonies were held annually.

 According to Fox's family, he spent his life wondering why he survived numerous dates with death and was in the process of telling his story and those of other veterans in a book titled Why Not Me?, which the family hopes to finish.
 "It did give him a purpose in life and he was searching for that," according to his son.

 Mr. Fox had one son (James William Fox), two daughters (Susan Fox and Adrienne Black), nine grandchildren, three step-grandchildren, and fourteen great-grandchildren.

+Memorial

+In 2011, local officials in coordination with the federal government, dedicated the Charley Fox Memorial Overpass in London, Ontario.
+The overpass - the first arterial road roundabout in the city - was built to facilitate the safe passage of pedestrians over a CN rail line, as well as easing traffic when a train passed.
+It was named in his honour in recognition for his service to Canada during the war and his efforts to educated young people about Canada's military past.
+The center of the roundabout features a sculpture created by artists Daniel Castillo and Jerry Vrabec.
+The artwork is part of the City of London Public Art collection.